Vidwath-Surya-T/Placement-Prediction/README.md

 <h3>Usage</h3>
 <br/>
 <ul>
-Loading the Dataset: Ensure the Placement.csv file is in the same directory as the code.
+<li>Loading the Dataset: Ensure the Placement.csv file is in the same directory as the code.
-Running the Code: Run the script, and it will:<br/>
+Running the Code: Run the script, and it will:</li>
-Train the model.<br/>
+<li>Train the model.</li>
-Predict placement status on the test set.<br/>
+<li>Predict placement status on the test set.</li>
-Display the accuracy and confusion matrix.
+<li>Display the accuracy and confusion matrix.</li>
 </ul>